Bulletin of the Iranian Mathematical Society: The Shahshahani Prize

-The Shahshahani Prize, established in 2023, is awarded annually by the Bulletin of the Iranian Mathematical Society (BIMS) to recognize two outstanding research papers published in the journal from the preceding two years.
+The Shahshahani Prize, established in 2023, is awarded annually to recognize two outstanding research papers published in the journal from the preceding two years.
 The prize acknowledges innovation, significance, clarity, and potential impact, with selections made by the journal's editorial board and prize committee.

 The prize is named after Siavash Shahshahani, a prominent Iranian mathematician who earned his Ph.D. from the University of California, Berkeley, under the supervision of Stephen Smale.
 Shahshahani returned to Iran in 1974 to join the faculty at Sharif University of Technology.
 He has worked in advancing mathematics in Iran, notably as the founding editor of Nashr-e Riazi, and as the second editor-in-chief of BIMS, where he focused the journal exclusively on research publications.
-He was also instrumental in founding the Institute for Research in Fundamental Sciences (IPM) and contributed to Iran's early internet infrastructure.
+He was also instrumental in founding the Institute for Research in Fundamental Sciences and contributed to Iran's early internet infrastructure.

 The Shahshahani Prize honors his legacy within the Iranian mathematical community.